 My feelings and approach to education are always evolving.
-My kids are only young (2 and 4) and yet I’ve dove into the deep end of home education and unschooling with regards to my own research.
+I think it’s important to dive into the deep end of home education and unschooling with regards to your own research.
 I’m still amidst the throws of deschooling myself and I thought I would share a bit of that with you.

 What is deschooling?